AduosPiggy/ExcellentProjects/README.md

 This repository is uesd to remark some excelent projects; maybe I did some descriptions markdown files for them.
+learn: main to mark learning notes

-MobileAgent：use AI and adb to control mobile phone
+mobileAgent: use AI and adb to control mobile phone